Custom Field Type Property Rendering

 You can also render the field type properties by authoring an .ascx page to act as a field editor user control.
 This approach, which is more involved, enables you to write custom data processing logic in the code-behind page of the ASCX control.
 This approach is recommended if you need to perform custom functions, such as complicated computational logic, look-up of values from data sources, and custom data validation.

 You specify the control to use as a field editor control using "FieldEditorUserControl" as the value of the Name attribute of a Field Element (Field Types) in the field type definition XML file.
 For example:

 You can specify only one field editor control for a particular field type class.
 If you inherit from a field type class that has a field editor user control already specified (such as the Lookup or User field types), and you specify another field editor control in your field type definition, then you do not inherit the field editor user control of the parent class as well.
 To inherit the parent field type's field editor control, you must either not include the <Field Name="FieldEditorUserControl"> element in your field type definition, or you must specify the very same control as the parent field type's definition specifies.

-Aside from the question of whether a custom field type class can inherit rendering information from its parent class, there is the question of whether the editor control itself can inherit from one of the built-in editor controls.
-The answer is 'no'.
-Your field editor control class cannot inherit from either the LookupFieldEditor or the UserFieldEditor control classes, which are the only two field editor controls that ship with SharePoint Foundation.
+Your field editor control class cannot inherit from either the LookupFieldEditor or the UserFieldEditor control classes, which are the only two field editor controls that ship with Windows SharePoint Services 3.0.
 They are not accessible from your code.